zonemaster/zonemaster/docs/internal/maintenance/ChangeManagement.md

 ## Process to implement the change

-Change requests can come from anywhere such as the users mailinglist, the steering committe or the development team.
+Change requests can come from anywhere such as the users mailinglist, the steering committee or the development team.

 ### Minor changes